tsmdt/kokoro-MLX-blender/README.md

 ├── README.md
 ...
 ```
+> [!Note]
+You can use different versions of the KokoroMLX model as well.
+Download your preferred one from [HuggingFace](https://huggingface.co/models?search=mlx%20kokoro) (cf. [Installation step 5]((#5-download-mlx-kokoro-model-using-huggingface-cli))) and make sure that the downloaded Kokoro model folder exists within the `models` folder of `kokoro-MLX-blender`.

 ### Check if everything works correctly
 Run the following command in CLI to check if everything works.